SPA survey highlights uneven state of production sector

 “Our industry is big and a significant employer.
 We’re outward facing and competitive in the global market for content; 14 per cent of revenue was export earnings.
 While some businesses are doing very well, many are not.
 This gives us pause for thought ahead of any changes to the policy framework,” he said.

-The report comes as representatives of the Make It Australian campaign – spearheaded by SPA, the Media, Entertainment and Arts Alliance, the Australian Directors’ Guild and the Australian Writers Guild – is in Canberra to further lobby politicians to maintain the TV children’s and drama quotas, impose local content quotas on SVOD services and to better fund the public broadcasters and screen agencies.
+The report comes as representatives of the Make It Australian campaign – spearheaded by SPA, the Media, Entertainment and Arts Alliance, the Australian Directors’ Guild and the Australian Writers Guild – are in Canberra to further lobby politicians to maintain the TV children’s and drama quotas, impose local content quotas on SVOD services and to better fund the public broadcasters and screen agencies.

 Read the full report here.